-- e) A candidate shall be required to satisfy the Senate as to competence in the knowledge base of the FET and GET teaching subject and may be required by the Senate to complete a subject competency test.
-Failure to be assessed as competent in the subject knowledge will bar the candidate from commencing Teaching Experience until such time as the candidate can demonstrate that s/he is competent in the subject knowledge. - f) A candidate's competence to use English, as a medium of instruction, and another language approved by the Senate for classroom communication shall be reflected as an endorsement on the certificate. - g) IT Competence: A candidate's competence in Information Technology for educational purposes shall be reflected as an endorsement on the degree certificate. - h) Approved university subjects, Further Education and Training (FET) and Senior Phase subject methodologies and learning areas.
+- g) IT Competence: A candidate's competence in Information Technology for educational purposes shall be reflected as an endorsement on the degree certificate. - h) Approved university subjects, Further Education and Training (FET) and Senior Phase subject methodologies and learning areas.
 The University offers PGCE studies in particular FET and Senior Phase teaching subjects.
 Applicants wishing to take FET and Senior Phase teaching subjects not listed in the tables below will need to apply to other institutions, as approved by the Senate.
 Applicants will be allowed certain combinations of FET and Senior Phase courses.
-Certain FET and senior Phase courses are complementary and must be taken together: - FET: Accounting or Business Studies or Economics with Senior Phase: Economic and Management Sciences - ii) FFT: Dramatic Arts or Visual Arts or Music with Senior Phase: Arts and Culture - iii) FET: English with Senior Phase languages (English) - iv) FET: Mathematics with Senior Phase: Mathematics - v) FET: Life Orientation with Senior Phase: Life Orientation - vi) FET: Physical Sciences with Senior Phase: Natural Sciences - vii) FET: History with Senior Phase Social Sciences - viii) FET: Geography with Senior Phase: Natural Sciences or Social Sciences - ix) FET: Life Sciences with Senior Phase: Natural Sciences or Mathematics - x) FET: English or another FET subject with Senior Phase languages (Sesotho, isiZulu or SA Sign Language
+Certain FET and senior Phase courses are complementary and must be taken together: - i) FET: Accounting or Business Studies or Economics with Senior Phase: Economic and Management Sciences - ii) FET: Dramatic Arts or Visual Arts or Music with Senior Phase: Arts and Culture - iii) FET: English with Senior Phase languages (English) - iv) FET: Mathematics with Senior Phase: Mathematics - v) FET: Life Orientation with Senior Phase: Life Orientation - vi) FET: Physical Sciences with Senior Phase: Natural Sciences - vii) FET: History with Senior Phase Social Sciences - viii) FET: Geography with Senior Phase: Natural Sciences or Social Sciences - ix) FET: Life Sciences with Senior Phase: Natural Sciences or Mathematics - x) FET: English or another FET subject with Senior Phase languages (Sesotho, isiZulu or SA Sign Language